-Schedule [1] Schedule 26 is varied by inserting in the table to subsection S26-3(4) in alphabetical order under item 2 (zd) herbicide-tolerant and insect-protected corn line DP23211 Attachment B - Draft Explanatory Statement 1.
+Schedule [1] Schedule 26 is varied by inserting in the table to subsection S26-3(4) in alphabetical order under item 2 (zd) herbicide-tolerant and insect-protected corn line DP23211 Attachment B - Explanatory Statement 1.
 Authority Section 13 of the Food Standards Australia New Zealand Act 1991 (the FSANZ Act) provides that the functions of Food Standards Australia New Zealand (the Authority) include the development of standards and variations of standards for inclusion in the Australia New Zealand Food Standards Code (the Code).
-Division 1 of Part 3 of the FSANZ Act specifies that the Authority may accept applications for the development or variation of food regulatory measures, including standards.
-This Division also stipulates the procedure for considering an application for the development or variation of food regulatory measures.
-The Authority accepted Application A1202 which seeks approval for food derived from herbicide-tolerant and insect-protected corn line DP23211.
-The Authority considered the Application in accordance with Division 1 of Part 3 and has prepared a draft variation.
+Division 1 of Part 3 of the FSANZ Act specifies that the Authority may accept Applications for the development or variation of food regulatory measures, including standards.
+This Division also stipulates the procedure for considering an Application for the development or variation of food regulatory measures.
+The Authority accepted Application A1202 which seeks to permit the sale and use of food derived from corn line DP23211 as a new food produced using gene technology (a GM food).
+Corn line DP23211 has been genetically modified for tolerance to the herbicide glufosinate and is protected against the insect pest, corn rootworm.
+The Authority considered the Application in accordance with Division 1 of Part 3 and has approved a draft variation.
+Following consideration by the Australia and New Zealand Ministerial Forum on Food Regulation, section 92 of the FSANZ Act stipulates that the Authority must publish a notice about the standard or draft variation of a standard.
+Section 94 of the FSANZ Act specifies that a standard, or a variation of a standard, in relation to which a notice is published under section 92 is a legislative instrument, but is not subject to parliamentary disallowance or sunsetting under the Legislation Act 2003.
 2. Purpose The purpose of the draft variation is to permit the sale and use of food derived from genetically modified corn line DP23211.
 3. Documents incorporated by reference The variations to food regulatory measures do not incorporate any documents by reference.
-4. Consultation In accordance with the procedure in Division 1 of Part 3 of the FSANZ Act, the Authority's consideration of Application A1202 will include one round of public consultation following an assessment and the preparation of a draft variation.
-A call for submissions (including the draft variation) will occur for a six-week consultation period.
-The Office of Best Practice Regulation (OBPR), in a letter to FSANZ dated 24 November 2010, granted a standing exemption from the need for the OBPR to assess if a Regulatory Impact Statement is required for the approval of genetically modified foods (ref 12065).
-This standing exemption was provided as varying Schedule 26 is a consequential change of maintaining a permitted schedule of GM foods.
-Additionally, permitting new GM foods is deregulatory as using the GM technology will be voluntary if the Application is approved.
-This standing exemption relates to the introduction of a food to the food supply that has been determined to be safe.
-As such, a Regulation Impact Statement was not required in this case as the sale or use of food derived from corn line DP23211, if approved, would be voluntary and would be likely to have a minor impact on business and individuals.
+4. Consultation In accordance with the procedure in Division 1 of Part 3 of the FSANZ Act, the Authority's consideration of Application A1202 included one round of public consultation following an assessment and the preparation of a draft variation and associated report.
+The Office of Best Practice Regulation (OBPR) granted the Authority a standing exemption from the requirement to develop a Regulatory Impact Statement for permitting new GM foods (OBPR correspondence dated 24 November 2010, reference 12065).
+This standing exemption was provided because varying Schedule 26 is a consequential change of maintaining a permitted schedule of GM foods.
+Additionally, permitting a new GM food is deregulatory as using the gene technology will be voluntary if the Application concerned is approved.
+The standing exemption relates to the introduction of a food to the food supply that has been determined to be safe.
 5. Statement of compatibility with human rights This instrument is exempt from the requirements for a statement of compatibility with human rights as it is a non-disallowable instrument under section 94 of the FSANZ Act.

-6. Variation Item [1] amends Schedule 26 by inserting new paragraph (zd) into item 2 in the table to subsection S26-3(4) in Schedule 26.
-The new paragraph refers to herbicide-tolerant and insect-protected corn line DP23211.
-The effect of the variation is to permit the sale and use of food derived from that corn line in accordance with Standard 1.5.2.
+6. Variation Item [1] amends Schedule 26 by inserting new paragraph (zd) into item 2 of the table to subsection S26-3(4) in Schedule 26 in alphabetical order.
+The new paragraph refers to 'herbicide-tolerant and insect-protected corn line DP23211'.
+Corn line DP23211 is a corn line genetically modified for tolerance to the herbicide glufosinate and is protected against the insect pest, corn rootworm.
+The effect of the variation is to permit the sale and use of food derived from that corn line in accordance with the Code.